canada-ca/open-source-logiciel-libre/en/standards/using-open-source-software.md

 ### Cloud

-Some open source software is available directly as software as a service (SaaS) on the cloud either for free or subscription based.
+Some open source software is available directly as software as a service (SaaS) on the cloud either for free or subscription based, which in some instances may create dependence and lock-in when you can't easily migrate your solution to another service provider.

-Open source software can be deployed using platform as a service (PaaS) or infrastructure as a service (IaaS).
+Open source software can also be deployed using platform as a service (PaaS) or infrastructure as a service (IaaS).

-This must be considered same as SaaS, since responsibility for hosting, setup, configuration, maintenance and support can be done internally or by service provider.
+This must be considered same as SaaS when responsibility for hosting, setup, configuration, maintenance and support can be done by a service provider.

+This latter option provides additional flexibility in the selection of the service provider at inception of the solution and also guarantees that the solution developed can live beyond the initial service provider, in line with the Digital Standards.

 ## Appendix B - Legal Compliance